Hole subband dispersions and strong `spin'-orbit coupling in a cylindrical Ge nanowire: Introduction

 \section{Introduction}

 {} The valence bands of bulk semiconductors are composed of a heavy-hole, a light-hole, and a spin-orbit split-off bands~\cite{bir1974symmetry,winkler2003spin,sun2009strain}.
-These three bands overlap with each other in the valence bands.
 The heavy-hole and light-hole bands touch with each other at the valence band top, i.e., the $\Gamma$ point of the Brillouin zone.
-The spin-orbit split-off band is separated from the heavy-hole and light-hole bands by an spin-orbit energy gap~\cite{KANE1957249}.
+The spin-orbit split-off band is separated from the heavy-hole and light-hole bands by a spin-orbit energy gap~\cite{KANE1957249}.
 The effective Hamiltonian describing the valence bands near the $\Gamma$ point was developed by Luttinger and Kohn~\cite{PhysRev.97.869}.
 When the spin degree of freedom is included, the Luttinger-Kohn Hamiltonian is a $6\times6$ matrix, which is complicated by itself even before its applications to the low-dimensional nanostructures~\cite{BANGERT1985363,PhysRevB.48.4964,PhysRevB.46.4110,PhysRevB.53.10858}.
 Fortunately, when the spin-orbit energy gap is much larger than the other energy scales in the nanostructures, we can safely use the $4\times4$ Luttinger-Kohn Hamiltonian instead~\cite{PhysRevB.31.888,RASHBA1988175,PhysRevB.36.5887,PhysRevB.43.9649}.
 The $4\times4$ Luttinger-Kohn Hamiltonian describes the heavy-hole and light-hole bands only, and is regarded as a minimal bulk hole model~\cite{PhysRev.97.869,PhysRev.102.1030}.